freihype/products/projects/industrial-injector/clamping-mechanism/optimize/ReadMe.md

 ## Purpose of software

 - To dynamicaly model and graphically visualize a 5 point double toggle mechanism based on user input dimensions
-- To calculate and display optimum link lengths for given combinations of user input parameters
+- To calculate and display optimum link lengths derved from given combinations of user input parameters

-## Input parameters
+## Linkange Plotting Configuration and Motion Contraints

 ![Diagram](https://github.com/plastic-hub/products/blob/master/projects/industrial-injector/clamping-mechanism/optimize/Five-point-double-toggle-clamping-mechanism-of-the-injection-molding-machine.png)

-Input:
+A four bar linkage made up of points A, B, C, D and E such that:

+A, B, C, D and E are mirrored in the y axis (negative y values plotted simultaneously such that y=0 represents the centreline A has a y value to be optimized or determined by user input and a moving x value A is connected to B by straight line B by line L1
+C has a fixed y value determined by user input and a fixed x value such as 0 B is connected to C by line L2
+D is connected to B by line T1 and to C by line T2
+D is connected to E by line L3
+E is connected to -E by line L4 (crosshead)
+Vertical line L5 (tailstock platen) is fixed at a set dimension from 0 Vertical line L6 (moving platen) moves in x and maintains a set dimension from A Vertical line L8 (stationary platen) is positioned in the x axis by user input in relation to Axmax to give the desired mould opening stroke represented by line L7

+## Input

 - Desired clamping force F.cl
 - Maximum input Force F0
 - Desired minimum mould opening stroke Δx (A)

-Optmized Output:
+## Optmized Output:

 - y values for C, E and A (fixed pivot spacings about centreline)